 Email hacking is prolific, and the results can be severe.
 Email account attacks often result in password theft, identity theft, account theft, and credit card fraud.
-Now, Google has published the results of a study that reveals the most common methods hackers use to penetrate Gmail accounts.
+Now, Google has published a study that reveals the most common methods hackers exploit to penetrate Gmail accounts.
 The tech giant hopes that the research results will help to educate consumers about how to protect their accounts.

 The most common method hackers use, according to Google, is phishing.
 This technique is very common, and can be carried out in many different ways.
 The most intricate phishing attacks are personalized and targeted (using social engineering).

 Socially engineered phishing comes in the form of newsletters about agriculture for farmers, links to articles about cryptocurrencies for investors, or emails with links to professional resources relating to whichever particular career the target has.